atmajs/Atma.Toolkit/README.md

 /*
     Any require(module) could also be resolved from global npm directory

-    Example, you have installed jQuery globaly - > npm install jquery -g and you can use it from the script as if it was install in a directory, where scriptPath.js is located.
+    Example, you have installed jQuery globally - > npm install jquery -g and you can use it from the script as if it was installed in a directory, where scriptPath.js is located.

+    var jquery = require('jquery');
     This is perfect for a cli scripting.

     Also you can use IncludeJS API here - as io.File: